ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 For example, through the use of *"[Link] ISummary Summary;"* we gain access to the *Summary* node in APSIM, allowing us to write messages to the summary log.
-Similarly, *"[Link] IClock Clock;"* provides access to the simulation clock, which allows us to dynamically retrieve the current simulation date via *Clock.Today*.
+Similarly, *"[Link] IClock Clock;"* provides access to the simulation clock, which allows us to dynamically retrieve the current simulation date via *"Clock.Today"*.

-Finally, the script defines a method named *DoDailyCalculations* that is decorated with the *[EventSubscribe("DoManagement")]* attribute.
+Finally, the script defines an empty placeholder method named *DoDailyCalculations* that is decorated with the *[EventSubscribe("DoManagement")]* attribute.
 This attribute indicates that the method should be called whenever the *DoManagement* event is raised.
 The *DoManagement* event is raised once per day in APSIM, allowing us to perform daily calculations and updates.
 *Manager* scripts typically hook into *DoManagement* because it fires once per day and is designed for management actions (e.g., sowing, fertilizing, irrigation).